b01/learning/virtual-machines/virtualbox.md

     downloaded
 11. Go to "Network" section and click th "Adapter 2" tab, then select "Host-only Adapter"

+    NOTE: If you require setting the IPv6 address, then just use another NAT for Adapter 2.
 12. Click the "OK" button to close the settings dialog.
 13. Click the "Start" button to boot the machine, the installation process should begin shortly, follow the prompts to complete the installation